 By Dan Whitcomb

-An unrelated indictment handed down by a federal grand jury in May accuses Dykstra of stealing or destroying some $400,000 in property that was part of his bankruptcy case.
+Last year, a federal grand jury indicted Dykstra on bankruptcy fraud and obstruction of justice charges, accusing him of stealing or destroying some $400,000 in property that was part of his bankruptcy case.

-The former athlete faces up to 80 years in federal prison if convicted, according to federal prosecutors.
+The former star athlete faces up to 80 years in federal prison if convicted of the federal charges.
+He is expected to stand trial in that case later this year.